Skip to main content

 console.log("Claim successful:", claimResult);

 You can call getClaimStaticDepositQuote anytime after the deposit transaction is made, but claimStaticDeposit will only succeed after the deposit transaction has 3 confirmations.
+If you’d like to receive faster, get in touch.
+We can do 0-1 conf as well.

-// Refund a static deposit (minimum fee: 300 sats)
+// Refund a static deposit

-const refundTxHex = await wallet.refundStaticDeposit(
+const refundTxHex = await wallet.refundStaticDeposit({

 // You'll need to broadcast this transaction yourself